The Clear Edge

 • Execution quality: Rushed, mistakes made under pressure

-James discovered a design partnership at $56K (stable).
-He had time to structure properly, test with one designer, and expand to three.
-No pressure.
+James discovered a design partnership at $56K while revenue was stable, giving him time to structure it properly, test with one designer, and then expand to three without pressure.

 If he’d discovered it at $42K (after a 6‑month plateau), he’d have rushed, probably accepted worse terms, and might have failed due to poor execution.